 Welcome alumni and friends of the John Glenn College of Public Affairs!
 At the Glenn College, we’re proud to support a strong alumni network that extends across Ohio, the United States and abroad.
 Glenn College alumni work in research, government, business, international relations, NGOs and non-profits and are connected by a common belief to make a positive and lasting impact in the world.

 We hope that you will choose to be an active member of the Glenn College community.
-Glenn College alumni are not only active participants in the life of the college, but strategic partners.
-They mentor our students, give guest lectures, provide valuable internship opportunities and critical financial support.
-In return, the Glenn College is committed to life-long learning, and provides many opportunities for on-going professional development, access to stimulating policy talks, as well as a variety of networking and social events.
+Glenn College alumni are not only active participants in the life of the college — they are also our strategic partners.
+They mentor students, give guest lectures, provide valuable internship opportunities and critical financial support.
+In return, the Glenn College maintains its commitment to life-long learning, and provides many opportunities for on-going professional development, access to stimulating policy talks, as well as a variety of networking and social events.

 To find out more about ways you can be involved, please contact Lisa Frericks, director of advancement and alumni relations, at email@example.com or 614-292-8288.